 Pass (P) and Fail (F) grades are awarded to students who select the pass/fail option or who are enrolled in exclusive pass/fail courses.
 These grades do not affect a student’s grade point average.

 The pass/fail option permits students to explore subject areas outside their known abilities by experiencing courses without competing directly with students who are specializing in those areas of study.
 Grades of A through C- are regarded as pass; grades of D+ through E are regarded as fail.
 Pass/fail grades do not affect the grade point average.
 The pass/fail option is limited to eight semester hours regardless of repeats, pass or fail.
-Only one course may be taken pass/fail in fulfillment of general education elements or of the Bachelor of Arts and Bachelor of Science requirement.
 The pass/fail option may not be applied to a course taken for fulfillment of a major or minor program.
 An exception to this is allowed for one course in the major or minor field if it was taken before the major or minor was declared.
 Students must file their intention to exercise the pass/fail option with the Office of the Registrar by the deadline listed in the academic calendar.
 The pass/fail option is limited to undergraduate students only.
 IHON students may not pass/fail an International Honors course.

 Some courses award only pass/fail grades.
 The goals of these courses are typically concerned with appreciation, value commitment, or creative achievement.
 Exclusive pass/fail courses do not meet major or University requirements without faculty approval.
 If a student takes an exclusive pass/fail course, the student’s individual pass/fail option is not affected.